g-temple/Lights-out/README.md

 1) If all 27 unit cubes initially have their lights on, what is the maximal number of unit cubes that can be turned off using unlimited moves?
-2) What is the minimal number of moves need- ed to achieve the light state from part 1?
+2) What is the minimal number of moves needed to achieve the light state from part 1?
-3) Determine the answers to analogous questions for the n x n x n cube.
+4) Determine the answers to analogous questions for the n x n x n cube.

 Play here: https://g-temple.github.io/Lights-out/